Bound by Corruption by BelovedStranger

 Yes, aijin.
 Taste your revenge.

-The arms around her tightened, bringing her closer.
+The arms around her tightened, drawing her closer.
 A cage.
 Combating with the inugami’s unique scent was the stench of death, reawakening flashes of memory, a bombardment of unrelenting nightmares that were all too real.
 Desperate, Kagome reached up blindly and yanked on Sesshomaru’s hair.
 The silken strands nearly slipped through her fingers, so soft were they.

 What’s happening to me?!